Dogs No Dogs

 If planning on doing this route as a multi-day backpacking trip, you must acquire a permit.
 Be sure to stop by the Kolob Visitors Center or the Zion Backcountry Desk to get your permit, check conditions and book campsite reservations.

 This hike can be a challenge if only for its logistical aspects.
 In order to do this route, plan on going with another group (key swap), a designated shuttle/support driver, or by arranging a fee-based shuttle.
-A popular Zion area shuttle is the Zion Adventure Company
+A popular Zion area shuttle is the Zion Adventure Company.
+The Zion Guru shuttle service offers custom pickup times.

 This route can be completed from either trailhead, but it's described here from north to south (Lee Pass Trailhead to East Rim Trailhead).